Twin Peaks: The Return’s James Marshall on Reviving ‘Just You’

 “Ladies and gentlemen.
 The Roadhouse is proud to welcome … James Hurley!”

-Depending on how you perceived the character’s soapy storylines during Twin Peaks’ original run, you either reacted to James Hurley’s “Just You” performance in Twin Peaks: The Return by hysterically laughing or clutching your heart.
+Depending on how you perceived the character’s soapy story lines during Twin Peaks’ original run, you either reacted to James Hurley’s “Just You” performance in Twin Peaks: The Return by hysterically laughing or clutching your heart.
 That sweeping falsetto!
 Those Donna and Maddie stand-ins!
 It’s like 1990 all over again!

 We haven’t seen too much of James in The Return, but we’ve gleaned enough information at this point to learn a few new things about him: He’s still living in town, working at the Great Northern as a security guard by day and playing some tunes at the Roadhouse after dark.
 Of course, his life isn’t too normal: A mysterious motorcycle accident looms in his past, although whether it’s Black Lodge-y in nature is up to you.
 Earlier today, Vulture called up actor James Marshall to discuss his Twin Peaks character, how cool he actually is, and what it was like to perform that iconic love ballad again.